mono/website/docs/faq/technical.md

 ### How to detect the execution platform ?

+Newer code should use the `System.Runtime.InteropServices.RuntimeInformation` APIs.

-The execution platform can be detected by using the `System.Environment.OSVersion.Platform` value.
+Historically, the execution platform could be detected by using the `System.Environment.OSVersion.Platform` value.
 However correctly detecting Unix platforms, in every cases, requires a little more work.
 The first versions of the framework (1.0 and 1.1) didn't include any `PlatformID` value for Unix, so Mono used the value 128.
 The newer framework 2.0 added Unix to the `PlatformID` enum but, sadly, with a different value: 4 and newer versions of .NET distinguished between Unix and macOS, introducing yet another value 6 for macOS.

 This means that in order to detect properly code running on Unix platforms you must check the three values (4, 6 and 128).
 This ensure that the detection code will work as expected when executed on Mono CLR 1.x runtime and with both Mono and Microsoft CLR 2.x runtimes.